tiagodsilva/dcd/README.md

 # Differentiable Causal Discovery Under Unmeasured Confounding

 Python implementation of constraints and methods from the paper "Differentiable Causal Discovery Under Unmeasured Confounding."

+All packages required to run the causal discovery algorithm are readily available for installation via pip.
+After installing the required packages, an example can be run as `python admg_discovery.py`.
+Example usage is documented within the `main` function of the script itself.
+Different ADMG classes can be learned by simply changing the `admg_class` argument to be one of `"bow-free"`, `"arid"`, or `"ancestral"`.

+The `admg_discovery_w_clipping.py` file is an alternative implementation that applies clipping to prevent vanishing gradients.

+This code will soon also be available as a pip installable package when it is merged into [Ananke](https://ananke.readthedocs.io/en/latest/index.html).

-If you find this code helpful, please consider citing:
+If you find this code (or its adaptation in Ananke) helpful, please consider citing:

 ```
 @inproceedings{bhattacharya2021differentiable,